 Even if we all fantasize or admire it, not everyone of us can be a professional road cyclist.
 We have cyclist who cycle for fun or for exercise, this is no secret, but, if you fall into either of those two categories, then you would need to get a bike with a comfortable seat.

 Why are gravel bikes called what they are called?
 Well, simply because of the terrain on which they tread, gravel.
 Their shape and geometry are a bit less extreme than the road bikes, making them more comfortable.
 There’s a lot of unique features of road bikes: the angle of their frames is smaller, and their positioning is a bit more vertical.

-So, let’s go a little more into what gravel bikes are.
+So, let’s go a little more into what this bike is before we go into the main topic of the article.
 What exactly are they?

-There are certain parts of the bike that just stand out, like the disc brakes that are made for a safe and precise braking, the tubeless tires with large sections from 30 to 48C.
-The bike’s frame has a typical endurance geometry, and it sometimes has more slooping than you’ll find on a road, with a higher head tube to adopt a more upright and relaxed ride.
-And with more comfort in mind, the makers of the gravel bikes have placed the crankset lower to give less of the impression of a ride on a bike, these bases also are longer for better absorbance of vibrations.
+There are certain parts of the bike that just stand out, like the disc brakes that are made for a safe and precise braking, the tires with large sections from 30 to 48C.
+The bike’s frame has a typical endurance geometry, and it sometimes has more sloping than you’ll find on a road, with a higher head tube to adopt a more upright and relaxed ride.
+And with more comfort in mind, the makers of the this bike have placed the crankset lower to give less of the impression of a ride on a bike, these bases also are longer for better absorbance of vibrations.

 The main points here, so far, about gravel bikes, as you may have noticed, is the fact that they are more versatile and comfortable.